barrersoftware/isoforge/README.md

-# Android ISO Tool
+# ISOForge

+**Create bootable USB drives from your Android device**

+## The Problem
+Your computer crashes.
+You need a recovery USB.
+But you only have your Android phone.

+## The Solution
-Create bootable USB drives from Android devices using USB-C OTG.
+ISOForge - Simple ISO to USB writer for Android devices using USB-C OTG.

 ## Features
-- Flash ISO images to USB drives
+- ✅ Flash ISO images to USB drives from Android
-- No root required (uses libaums)
+- ✅ No root required (uses libaums library)
+- ✅ Material Design 3 interface
-- Progress tracking
+- ✅ Progress tracking with verification
+- ✅ Safety checks before writing
+- ✅ KISS principle - simple and clean

+## Use Cases
+- Emergency system recovery
+- Create installation media on the go
-- Drive verification
+- Single-computer households
+- IT professionals doing mobile fieldwork
+- Anyone needing bootable USB without a PC

+## Requirements
+- Android 8.0+ (API 26+)
+- USB-C OTG support
+- USB flash drive

+## Status
+**In Development** - Prototype phase

 ## Technical Approach
+- Kotlin for Android
-Uses libaums library for userspace USB mass storage access, bypassing Android filesystem limitations.
+- libaums for USB mass storage access

-## Status
-Prototype / Research phase
+- Material Design 3 UI components
+- ISO 9660 validation
+- Sector-by-sector writing with progress tracking

+---

+*Built by BarrerSoftware*
+*Part of the accessibility-first tool ecosystem*